-During the first half of 2016, net cash used in operating activities was \$5.1 million.
-Net income was \$9.0 million for the first half of fiscal 2016.
-The primary factor in cash used in operations was the decrease in accounts payable, accrued expenses, and other liabilities of \$15.9 million related to the payment of a majority of our fiscal 2015 performance bonuses during the first half of fiscal 2016.
-Other uses of cash included the reversal of the \$3.8 million gain on sale of GNU's business assets, as well as an increase in accounts receivable and unbilled services of \$9.0 million.
-Cash provided by operation activities includes the reversal of non-cash expenses such as depreciation and amortization of \$4.0 million and share-based compensation of \$3.1 million.
-The net decrease in forgivable loans for the first half of fiscal 2016 of \$3.6 million was primarily driven by \$8.8 million of forgivable loan amortization and repayments, less \$5.3 million of forgivable loan issuances.
-The change in deferred rent of \$3.2 million was primarily driven by tenant improvement allowances to the new New York, NY lease.
+During the fiscal year-to-date period ended October 1, 2016, net cash provided by operating activities was \$16.2 million.
+Net income was \$12.2 million for the fiscal year-to-date period ended October 1, 2016.
+The primary factor in cash used in operations was the increase in accounts receivable and unbilled services of \$15.5 million.
+Other uses of cash included the reversal of the \$3.8 million gain on sale of GNU's business assets.
+Cash provided by operating activities included the reversal of non-cash expenses such as depreciation and amortization of \$5.8 million and share-based compensation of \$4.8 million.
+The net decrease in forgivable loans for the fiscal year-to-date period ended October 1, 2016 of \$7.7 million was primarily driven by \$13.0 million of forgivable loan amortization and repayments, less \$5.3 million of forgivable loan issuances.
+The change in deferred rent of \$3.3 million was primarily driven by tenant improvement allowances to the new New York, NY lease.

-During the first half of fiscal 2016, net cash used in investing activities was \$5.7 million which included \$3.2 million and \$1.7 million for capital expenditures related principally to outfitting our new office space in New York, NY and Washington, DC, respectively, for occupancy beginning in the first quarter of fiscal 2016.
-In addition, \$0.6 million was used for capital expenditures related to the new office space in London for occupancy beginning in the third quarter of fiscal 2016.
+During the fiscal year-to-date period ended October 1, 2016, net cash used in investing activities was \$10.7 million which included \$4.3 million and \$1.7 million for capital expenditures related principally to outfitting our new office space in New York, NY and Washington, DC, respectively, for occupancy beginning in the first quarter of fiscal 2016.
+In addition, \$4.0 million was used for capital expenditures related to the new office space in London for occupancy beginning in the third quarter of fiscal 2016.
+We also used cash of \$1.5 million for capital expenditures related to computer equipment and software.
 Offsetting these uses of cash was \$1.1 million of cash proceeds received from the sale of GNU's business assets.

-We used \$15.7 million of net cash in financing activities during the first half of fiscal 2016, primarily for the repurchase and retirement of our common stock of \$15.1 million and the redemption of approximately \$0.5 million in vested employee restricted shares for tax withholdings.
+We used \$18.4 million of net cash in financing activities during the fiscal year-to-date period ended 2016, primarily for the repurchase and retirement of shares of our common stock of \$19.3 million and the redemption of approximately \$0.5 million in vested employee restricted shares for tax withholdings.
 Additionally, GNU made a payment of \$0.1 million on its note payable during the first quarter of fiscal 2016.
+Offsetting these uses of cash was \$1.4 million received upon the issuance of shares of common stock related to the exercise of stock options.